drweb86/dotnet-ftps-server/README.md

 ## Library

 Can be found in nuget package manager: https://www.nuget.org/packages/Siarhei_Kuchuk.FtpsServerLibrary .
+Examples of code and configuration is described there.

 ## ⚙️ Configuration